Indentation responses of pressurized ellipsoidal and cylindrical elastic shells: Insights from shallow-shell theory: Discussion

 Our result also provides new insights about the indentation stiffness of long, thin cylindrical shells.
 Cylinder indentation was previously studied in the zero-pressure limit~\cite{dePablo2003} and the membrane limit which incorporated the effects of pressure-related stresses while ignoring elastic stiffness~\cite{Deng2011, Zhang2021}.
 We connect these disparate regimes by exploiting a separation of pressure scales which arises for thin cylinders, which allowed us to calculate the indentation stiffness of cylindrical shells over a wide range of pressures (\secref{cylindrical shells} and \figref{fig: the cylindrical}).

 Our analysis points to several promising directions for future studies.
 While we focused on pressurized spheroidal shells, our approach could be used to find the indentation stiffness of any thin curved shell for which the in-plane stresses in the vicinity of the indentation point are known, as long as shallow-shell theory is applicable.
 For instance, the indentation stiffness of general ellipsoids could be numerically evaluated, even away from high-symmetry points.
 The approach could be extended to include the effects of a fluid or solid continuum in the shell interior, as well as material anisotropy in the shell, all of which are particularly relevant to biological structures.
-Finally, it would be interesting to extend our technique to basis functions beyond the Fourier modes we use in our analysis, which would allow us to tackle non-shallow shells and to consider the effects of edge constraints (e.g. indentation of clamped spherical caps).
+It would also be interesting to analyze the indentation behavior beyond the linear regime, which would require extending the Pogorelov scaling for the energetics of large inversions of spherical shells~\cite{Pogorelov,GomezMichael2016,Baumgarten2019} to anisotropic geometries.
+Understanding the large-inversion behavior would also provide insight into the post-buckling shapes of general spheroids; in this regard, the case $\beta \leq -1$ will be particularly interesting since this type of shells has two buckling states for negative and positive pressures.
+Finally, it would be interesting to extend our technique to basis functions beyond the Fourier modes we use in our analysis, which would allow us to tackle non-shallow-shells and to consider the effects of edge constraints (e.g. indentation of clamped spherical caps).